shueja-personal/NOMAD-Base/README.md

  Assumed Hardware:
     The project is coded to assume a basic drivebase with the following electronics and design:
-    Two parallel independently controllable wheel sets (Tank, West Coast Drive, etc. Not Omniwheel H-drive or Swerve) driven by at least one "master" motor per side, each connected to a Talon SRX.
+    Two parallel independently controllable wheel sets (Tank, West Coast Drive, etc. Not Omniwheel H-drive or Swerve) driven by one "master" motor per side, each connected to a Talon SRX.
 Other drivebase motors need only be driven by motor controllers that can be set to follow a Talon.
+This design was chosen as the supported design to allow the project to be usable by rookies using the standard AndyMark drivebase.

     One quadrature encoder connected to each side of the drivebase and the "master" Talon for that side.
 The pulse-per-revolution and sensor type can be configured.
+(Required for autonomous only)

     One navX-MXP gyro connected to the expansion port on the RoboRIO.
+(Required for autonomous only)

     One Limelight v2, pointing forward.
+(Required for vision only)